mjcarnaje/family-node/docs/deployment.md

 # Deployment Guide

-This guide covers deploying Family Node to production using Vercel with a Neon PostgreSQL database.
+This guide covers deploying Family Nodes to production using Vercel with a Neon PostgreSQL database.

 ## Prerequisites